MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Material consumption refers to the use of items in a project.
 You can register the consumption of items in several ways.
 You can sell or purchase items from a project, or reserve items for a project.
 You can order items from the company's inventory for consumption on a project or purchase items from an external vendor.
 Item consumption is recorded as a posting that registers that the item was used in the project.

+### Correcting entry

+A correcting entry fixes a mistake that was posted in the accounting books.
+You must make correct journal entries as soon as you find an error.
+Correcting entries ensures that your financial records are accurate.

 ### Cost

 In business and accounting, cost refers to the monetary value of resources that are consumed or sacrificed to achieve a particular objective or goal.
 It's the amount of money that a business spends on producing a product or providing a service.
 [Defining product and service costs](/dynamics365/guidance/business-processes/product-service-define-cost-overview) is essential for any organization that wants to understand and manage its finances effectively.